The Case for Learned In-Memory Joins: Experimental Evaluation

-\textbf{Partitioning Fan-out.} The right part of Figure~\ref{fig:sj_swwc_partitioning_fanout} shows the effect of choosing different fan-out values (2000, 10000, 40000, and 60000) on the throughput of {\blsj}, while joining the 128Mx128M variant of {\seqh} and {\lognorm} datasets.
+\textbf{Partitioning Fan-out.} Figure~\ref{fig:sj_swwc_partitioning_fanout}(b) shows the effect of choosing different fan-out values (2000, 10000, 40000, and 60000) on the throughput of {\blsj}, while joining the 128Mx128M variant of {\seqh} and {\lognorm} datasets.
 The results show that there is a sweet spot where the fan-out value hits the highest join throughput.
 This is expected because having a small fan-out will keep the number of comparisons in AVX sort large.
 In contrast, having a large fan-out will increase the TLB pressure when accessing the output partitions.